 Wholesale businesses sell products in large volumes at a discounted price.
-These sales can be made to individual buyers or retailers.
-This differs from standard retail companies, which sell items in small quantities at full price.
+These sales can be made to businesses such as retailers or individual buyers.
+This differs from standard retail companies, which sell items in small quantities at full price to end consumers.

 Another benefit of wholesaling is that customers tend to be very loyal, especially if you offer a high-quality product and excellent customer service.
 Since repeat customers are so common, this means you likely won’t need to put as much effort into marketing.

 While there are tons of benefits to wholesaling, there are a few downsides.
-Primarily, you will need to consider where to store all your products.
+Primarily, you’ll need to consider where to store all your products.
 Since you’ll be selling in bulk, you’ll need a lot of stock.

 Online wholesalers can avoid this issue entirely by opting for dropshipping.
-However, if you are hoping to start a wholesale business with a physical location, you’ll likely need a lot of space.
+However, if you’re starting a wholesale business with a physical location, you’ll likely need a lot of space.

 Now that you know a bit more about wholesale businesses and why you may want to start one, let’s take a look at five key factors to consider before you do.

 Your profit margin (or profitability) is the percentage of revenue that isn’t spent on business costs.
 This cost/revenue ratio demonstrates how well a business is achieving its objective of making money.